-A member of the American Ornithologists’ Union and past president of the Virginia Society of Ornithology (VSO), Dr. Dolby teaches animal behavior, ecology, evolution and ornithology at Mary Washington.
+A member of the American Ornithological Society and past president of the Virginia Society of Ornithology (VSO), Dr. Dolby teaches animal behavior, ecology, evolution and ornithology at Mary Washington.
+He also leads student field trips to Panama and the Galapagos Islands.

 Areas of Expertise (5)